AbanoubNassem/trinity-docs/trinity/resources/tables/listing.md

 You may also build your own completely custom table columns.

+> [!NOTE]
+> Columns may be created using the resource/page `Make<>` method, passing to it the name of the column, followed by any arguments the field requires.

 ## Filters

 `Trinity` filters are any form field that allow you to scope your `Trinity` index queries with custom conditions.